Search icon

 Things to Check Before CNG Conversion

-Here are the points you should consider before deciding to convert your petrol car to a CNG car.
+Here are the points you should consider before deciding to convert your petrol car to a CNG car:

 • Compatibility: Check whether your car is compatible with the CNG fuel.
 Generally, older cars are not compatible with CNG kits.

 • Licencing: If your car is compatible with the CNG fuel system, the next thing you need to do is get approval from the government.
 You also need to change the fuel type in the Registration Certificate to use the CNG kit in your car.
 It is a time-consuming process.
-However, it is much easier to get approval if you fit the CNG kit in a brand new car.
+However, it is much easier to get approval if you fit the CNG kit in a brand-new car.

 • Genuine CNG Kits: Purchase a branded CNG kit from an authorised dealer to ensure that the equipment is genuine.
 Avoid buying one from a local dealer.

 • Installation/Maintenance Cost: You will end up investing a significant amount of money if you choose to convert your petrol car to CNG.
 But the good news is, you can recover the cost in the long run due to the low running cost of the CNG car.
-However, CNG fuel may adversely affect the engine in the longer run, and the maintenance cost may increase.
+However, CNG fuel may adversely affect the engine in the long run, and the maintenance cost may increase.

 • Insurance Premium Rate: If you decide to convert your petrol car to CNG fuel, the insurance premium will increase.
 The insurance premium is calculated based on several factors that also include fuel type.
 The maintenance cost of a CNG car is high.
 Hence, the car insurance premium increases.
 However, it is applicable only for the Comprehensive Car Insurance Plan.